In this article:

 However, at times, expectorants do not produce the desired results.
 These drugs can be substituted by natural expectorants that are commonly present in your kitchen.

-The following home remedies can help to alleviate your cough naturally, but they may not treat the underlying infection.
+Note: The following home remedies can help to alleviate coughs naturally, but they may not treat the underlying infection.